Cindyjeby/free-code-camp/python-essentials/README.md

 ENUMS
 readable names that are bound to a constant value to use it you have to import it
-eg: from enum import enum
+eg: from enum import Enum

 STRINGS
 this is a series of characters enclosed in a single or double qoutes